jasonfb/universal_track_manager/README.md

 (Notice track_referrer is disable by default

 5. Extensible UTMs
-As of Version 0.7, you can now extend the UTM parameters to include any paramater with data for your website's inbound traffic.
+As of Version 0.7.0, you can now extend the UTM parameters to include any paramater with data for your website's inbound traffic.
 This is useful if you  are running advertising that brings people to your Rails site and the ad platforms are sending you traffic with specific, custom tracking parameters you want to keep track of.

 To customize, modify the comma-separated `config.campaign_columns` in the initializer above.

+# Upgrade History
+0.7.1
+- added sha1 to campaigns (string limit 20)
+- added index sha1 (name: "index_campaigns_on_sha1") also on campaigns
+- note that the limits on the strings have changed to 256

 # Options